-Following completion of a successful BFS over the project, the company is in the process of finalising various permitting issues relating to the mine and securing finance to take the project forward.
-At an operational level the following timeline will be followed:
+Following completion of a successful BFS over the project, the Company is in the process of finalising various permitting issues relating to the mine and securing finance to take the project forward.
+At an operational level, the following timeline will be followed:

-- On completion of the dewatering of the shafts, re-commissioning of the shafts and surface infrastructure construction will start simultaneously;
+- On completion of the dewatering of the shafts, re-commissioning of the shafts and surface infrastructure construction will start simultaneously

-- The main and ventilation shafts will be deepened to their final depths of 2,340 metres and development to access all reserves will be completed;
+- The main and ventilation shafts will be deepened to their final depths of 2,340 metres and development to access all reserves will be completed

-- The metallurgical plant will be constructed in time to process ore from underground mining.
+- The metallurgical plant will be constructed in time to process ore from underground mining

 The Evander project consists of two adjacent properties, the untouched Twistdraai and the No. 6 Shaft areas.
 Based on a cut-off grade of 500cmg/t the combined properties have a total mineral resource of 29.37Mt containing 7.59Moz or 236,05kg of gold.
 Of this, 19.86Mt containing 5.41Moz of gold fall into the measured and indicated resource category.

 Mine planning has taken into account that shaft infrastructure will be refurbished and where necessary, replaced.
 Twistdraai has never been developed and has no surface or underground equipment.
-In the preliminary stages access to its underground ore will be from the No 6 Shaft area.
+In the preliminary stages, access to its underground ore will be from the No 6 Shaft area.

-Over the mine's 20-year life, annual mill throughput will average 1.46Mt during peak production years at an average gold recovery grade of 6.5g/t, producing approximately 9,650 kg of gold a year.
+Over the mine's 20-year life, annual mill throughput will average 1.46Mt during peak production years at an average gold recovery grade of 6.5g/t, producing approximately 9,650kg of gold annually.